OmgImAlexis/api.wvvw.me/README.md

 This is under the ```DON'T BE A DICK PUBLIC LICENSE``` so if you want to use this for your site then go ahead.

 ### Projects this uses
-- [Dillinger](https://github.com/joemccann/dillinger) - We curently use this for the admin page.
+- ~~[Dillinger](https://github.com/joemccann/dillinger) - We will eventually use this for the admin page.~~
+- [Simple Sidebar](https://github.com/IronSummitMedia/startbootstrap-simple-sidebar) - This is the main admin template.